-Because of the global pandemic, travel guidelines change almost everyday.
-Our friends at SafetyWing created a resource that details containment measures, testing and treatment information, and travel restrictions around the world.
+Because of the current global situation, travel guidelines change almost on a daily basis.
+Our friends at SafetyWing created a website that lists detailed information on travel restrictions around the globe.

 Before planning a trip to Kuala Lumpur, be sure to check the Flatten the Curve website for information on travel restrictions to Malaysia.
 If you do decide to visit Kuala Lumpur, then you may want to seriously consider getting travel insurance with COVID coverage.